infomofo/cordova-angular-md-template/README.md

-YO ANGULAR CHROME
+YO ANGULAR CORDOVA
 =================

-Follow the commit history of this project to learn how to build a yeoman angular chrome app.
+Follow the commit history of this project to learn how to build a yeoman angular cordova app.

 [![Build Status](https://travis-ci.org/infomofo/cordova-angular-md-template.svg?branch=master)](https://travis-ci.org/infomofo/cordova-angular-md-template)